nomadic-me/web3py-etherscan/README.md

 ## Before you run it

-In order to run the code, you need to
-- Have a (Free) account created at https://infura.io/
+In order to run the code, you need to have a (Free) account created at https://infura.io/ Once you have an account:
 - Create New Project;
     - Under "Product" select "Ethereum"
     - Enter any "Project Name"